go-goyave/goyave/docs_src/src/guide/configuration.md

 #### config.Get

 Get a generic config entry.

-You may need to type-assert it before being able to use it.
+Prefer using the `GetString`, `GetBool`, `GetInt` and `GetFloat` accessors.
+If you need a type not covered by those accessors, use `config.Get`.
+You may need to type-assert the returned value before using it.
 You can do so safely as the config values and types are validated.

 Panics if the entry doesn't exist.

-TODO update config Get and Set

 | Parameters   | Return                 |
 |--------------|------------------------|